 3.5.
 Tonic and Phasic RSWA during REM Sleep

-Tonic and phasic RSWA increased mildly and non-significantly from the baseline to the first night after sertraline intake.
-Then, from the 14th day onward, all of tonic (submental) and phasic (submental and anterior tibialis) RSWA increased and became significantly higher in all three latter visits than baseline and the 1st day.
-There were no further differences between the three last measures, at 14th, 28th and 56th day.
+Tonic and phasic RSWA increased non-significantly from baseline to the first night after sertraline treatment.
+Then, from the 14th day onward, both tonic (submental) and phasic (submental and anterior tibialis) RSWA increased and became significantly higher in the last 3 visits compared with baseline and the 1st day.
+There were no further differences between the last three measurements, which were taken on the 14th, 28th and 56th days.
 At the endpoint of this clinical trial (the 56th day), tonic RSWA reached 12.0%±4.3%, phasic submental RSWA reached 11.4%±4.2%, and phasic anterior tibialis RSWA reached 15.1%±6.6%.
-According to cutoffs of abnormal tonic and phasic RSWA >18%, the proportion of patients with abnormal phasic anterior tibialis RSWA became significantly higher in all three latter visits than baseline and the 1st day, while proportions of patients with abnormal tonic and phasic submental RSWA kept stable during the current trail (table 3 & figure 2 a-c).
-Notably, no abnormal movement, behavior and vocalization were observed on the video recordings in REM sleep.
+According to the cutoff for abnormal tonic and phasic RSWA of >18%, the proportion of patients with abnormal phasic anterior tibialis RSWA was significantly higher in the last 3 visits than at baseline and on the 1st day, while the proportion of patients with abnormal tonic and phasic submental RSWA remained stable throughout the trial (Table 3 & Figure 2 a-c).
+Notably, no abnormal movement, behavior or vocalization was observed during REM sleep on the video recordings.

 -------------------------------------